Hope (2013 film)

-The film is based on a true story, the infamous Cho Doo-Soon case in 2008, in which an 8-year-old girl, named "Na-young" in the South Korean press, was raped and beaten by a drunk 57-year-old man in a public bathroom.
+The film is based on a true story, the infamous Cho Doo-soon case in 2008, in which an 8-year-old girl, named "Na-young" in the South Korean press, was raped and beaten by a 57-year-old man in a public bathroom.
 The court sentenced the man to only 12 years in prison, which caused outrage in the country due to the brutality of the crime and the man's history of physical and sexual violence.

 Plot

 A young girl named So-won lives an idyllic life with her working-class parents Dong-hoon and Mi-hee.
-One day on her way to school, So-won is kidnapped, beaten and raped by a male stranger before being left for dead.
-Fortunately, she survives and is able to call an ambulance.
+One day on her way to school, So-won is kidnapped, beaten and raped by a male stranger named Jong-sool before being left for dead.
+Fortunately, she survives and calls an ambulance.

 The police notify Dong-hoon and Mi-hee of the attack and they rush to the emergency ward.
 Upon their arrival at the hospital, they are horrified by the extent of So-won's injuries.
 So-won suffers from multiple internal injuries and has to undergo major surgeries.
 Dong-hoon is advised by a surgeon that So-won will have to wear a colostomy bag for the rest of her life.
-Moreover, once So-won regains consciousness, she is able to identify her attacker with the help of Jung-sook, a psychiatrist.
+Once So-won regains consciousness, she will also have to identify her attacker and testify in court with the help of Jung-sook, a psychiatrist.

-So-won's attacker is arrested at his home, and the case becomes a media sensation much to the horror of her family and friends.
+So-won's attacker is arrested at his home.
+The case becomes a media sensation, much to the horror of her family and friends.
 When the reporters converge at the hospital, Dong-hoon takes So-won to a different room and hides her from the media attention.
 So-won exhibits symptoms of post-traumatic stress disorder and briefly mistakes her father for her attacker, screaming at him as he tries to fix her colostomy bag.
 Dong-hoon is heartbroken by this episode, and is further hurt when So-won refuses to look at him or speak to him.
+Mi-hee faints and is hospitalized as well while trying to control the situation; later it is revealed that she is pregnant.

 Mi-hee initially refuses psychological help for her daughter as she wishes for So-won to resume her normal life.
 However, she relents after understanding her daughter's mental state and enlists the help of Jung-sook.
 Dong-hoon struggles to pay for medical expenses and calls his friend and manager, Gwang-sik, with the intent of quitting his job to help take care of his family.
 Gwang-sik is aware of Dong-hoon's situation and convinces him to keep his job, also providing him with money to pay for So-won's medical bills.